My dad and I got tickets to attend the King Tut exhibit at the California Science Center. This exhibit

 subject and produced cross-sectional images, often called "slices" and that when stacked upon

 one another form a 3D image of the basic structures (NIH).
-These new 3D, detailed X-ray images allowed
+These new 3D, detailed X-ray images allowed scientists to figure out King Tut died from malaria and infection, make inferences about his health

 based on his good teeth, and figure out that the two baby mummies in his tomb were actually his